-An Overview on Remittance Economy of Nepal

-The Ex Deputy Director at Nepal Rastra had conducted the study with the aim of evaluating the significance of inward remittance in the overall economic development of the country.
+Sigdel (2006), conducted a study entitled "An Overview on Remittance Economy of Nepal" with the aim to evaluating the significance of inward remittance in the overall economic development of the country.
 Employment abroad has not only helped Nepal ever-growing un-employment problem but it has also injected much needed foreign currency into our economy to fill up foreign exchange and investment gap, thereby helping Nepal avoid a major BOP crisis.